 One in a Million

 To be fair, Apple estimates there is a one in one million chance that someone could use their face to bypass your Face ID.
-The upshot of this statistic is that your twin is out there, somewhere (cue the Twilight Zone theme music).
+The upshot of this statistic is that your twin (if you don’t already have one) is out there, somewhere (cue the Twilight Zone theme music).
 But the odds of seeing Sasquatch, Elvis, or a UFO are more likely.

 As such, Face ID is a secure way to lock unwanted persons out of your phone.
 After scanning your face and verifying the biometric identifiers, you can access your mobile wallet and use it to make a contactless payment at the point of sale or when shopping online.